parse-community/blog/_posts/2019-06-30-GraphQL-Announcement.md

 <!-- more -->

-It contains a minimum set of queries and mutations to have a GraphQL API running on top of Parse Server, including: Auto Schema, Users Authentication/Authorization, Files, Class Objects supporting all data types and CRUD operations for MongoDB and Postgres.
+It contains a minimum set of queries and mutations to have a GraphQL API running on top of Parse Server, including: Auto Schema, Users Authentication, Files, Class Objects supporting all data types and CRUD operations for MongoDB and Postgres.

 There is still a lot of things that can be done, such as Cloud Code Functions, Subscriptions, and support to other Parse Server routes and we aim to keep working and sending new PRs.

 The ParseGraphQLServer is an optional feature (such as ParseLiveQuery) that can play together with ParseServer or solo.
 The implementation includes a new set of files and do not change the current Parse Server implementation.
-A new set of specs were also included to keep the same coverage levels that we have in the repository.

 [GraphQL](https://graphql.org/), is an open-source data query and manipulation language for APIs.
 In addition to the traditional REST API, Parse Server automatically generates a GraphQL API based on your current application schema.